Burrito tape: Students invent edible adhesive to seal tortilla

 A group of chemical and biomolecular engineering seniors — Tyler Guarino, Marie Eric, Rachel Nie, and Eric Walsh — created an edible tape that uses an organic adhesive and a fibrous scaffold that is safe to cook with and consume, according to the university’s website.

-“First, we learned about the science around tape and different adhesives, and then we worked to find edible counterparts,” said Guarino.
+“First, we learned about the science around tape and different adhesives, and then we worked to find edible counterparts,” Guarino said.

 The students tested a “multitude” of ingredients in order to get the right combination for the perfect product that they say can “hold together a fat burrito.”